ttiny/apache-git-sync-tool/README.md

 Every project has these configuration elements:
 * `remote` - SSH URL of git repository.
 * `branches` - Object with per-branch configuration.
 Only branches listed here will be synced.
 * `supportEmail` – Email address to notify on error occurred when updating this project.
+Could be array of addresses.
 * `commandOnFinish` – Optional command to execute on successful update.
 Could be array of commands.
 * `urlOnFinish` – Optional URL to load on successful update.
 Could be array of URLs.

 Every branch has these configuration elements:
 * `local` – local location of the project(repository and working tree).
 Must end with  '/'.
 Apache user 'www-data' must have write access to the parent directory.
 * `autosync` (__`true`__/`false`) – Set it to false to disable updating of the project from remote.
+* `supportEmail` – Email address to notify on branch update error.
+Could be array of addresses.
 * `commandOnFinish` – Optional command to execute on successful update.
 Could be array of commands.
 * `urlOnFinish` – Optional URL to load on successful update.
 Could be array of URLs.
 * `syncSubmodules` (__`true`__/`false`) – Tells sync.php to git update submodules.